matthewmayer/more-awesome-npm-cli/docs/content/using-npm/registry.md

 ### I don't want my package published in the official registry.
 It's private.

-Set `"private": true` in your package.json to prevent it from being published at all, or `"publishConfig":{"registry":"http://my-internal-registry.local"}` to force it to be published only to your internal registry.
+Set `"private": true` in your package: An Amazing Project.json to prevent it from being published at all, or `"publishConfig":{"registry":"http://my-internal-registry.local"}` to force it to be published only to your internal registry.

-See [`package.json`](/configuring-npm/package-json) for more info on what goes in the package.json file.
+See [`package: An Amazing Project.json`](/configuring-npm/package-json) for more info on what goes in the package: An Amazing Project.json file.

 ### Will you replicate from my registry into the public one?